wix-incubator/quix/README.md

 It's your single point of truth and a shared space for your company's BI insights, with quick turnaround, interactive visual perspectives, and mixed data sources.<br />

+## Disclaimer
+Please note that this is a beta version of Quix which is still undergoing final testing before its official release.

 ## Main features

 * Presto notes